 Behind the Scenes

-The Best Friends Animal Sanctuary is spread approximately 3,700 picturesque acres in the red-rock country of southern Utah.
+The Best Friends Animal Sanctuary is spread on approximately 3,700 picturesque acres in the red rock country of Southern Utah.
 On any given day, it’s a place where about 1,700 dogs, cats, horses, birds, rabbits and more find healing, medical care, behavioral training, love and a home between homes.

 In 2013, 992 of them found loving new homes, despite their rough start in life.

 - 569 new arrivals found refuge in Dogtown.

 - 566 dogs found loving homes.

 - 31 bunnies hopped in, seven needing urgent veterinary care.

 - 32 bunnies hopped out, into loving homes.